 It's happened to most of us.
 You're out of clean underwear or you must have a certain piece of clothing washed immediately and you discover you're out of laundry detergent.
 And, of course, it's the middle of the night or you just can't get to a store.
 What can you do?

-The best idea is to hand wash just the one thing you really must have (we'll get to hand washing detergent substitutes).
-But, if you need to do a larger load of dirty laundry in the washer, there are some safe substitutes for detergent and tips you can use to eke out enough detergent for one more load.
+The best idea is to hand wash just the one thing you really must have (we'll get to hand washing detergent alternatives).
+But, if you need to do a larger load of dirty laundry in the washer, there are some safe alternatives for your usual detergent and tips you can use to eke out enough detergent for one more load.

 Most of us use too much detergent anyway: a high-efficiency washer only needs two teaspoons of high-efficiency detergent.
 The cleaning action of the water and washer agitation will remove a great deal of soil especially if you pretreat stains.
 Be sure to follow the washing guidelines on the garment's care label and use the correct water temperature for the fabrics.

 If you have no detergent at all, use one cup of borax or baking soda for a normal load.
 The clothing will be cleaner than you imagine thanks to the action of the cleaning agents, water, and the agitation from the washer.
 Again, pretreat stains before washing and use the warmest water temperature recommended for the garments.